vismantic-ohtuprojekti/qualipy/docs/blurred_context.rst

 Usage
 -----

-The filter can be used by itself or in combination with the *imgfilter.process* function by adding a **BlurredContext** class instance to the list of filters to be used.
+The filter can be used by itself or in combination with the *qualipy.process* function by adding a **BlurredContext** class instance to the list of filters to be used.

-.. currentmodule:: imgfilter.filters.blurred_context
+.. currentmodule:: qualipy.filters.blurred_context
 .. autoclass:: BlurredContext
    :members: